OpenLibraryHub/libraryManager/README.md

 1. Create MySQL database and schema.
 2. Create `.env` (see above).
 3. Set folder permissions: `logs/` (and `public/uploads` if used) writable by web server.
-4. Configure Apache (Debian) VirtualHost (see deploy section) or access via existing `/library` alias.
+4. Configure Apache (Debian) VirtualHost (see deploy section) or place in any subdirectory.
 5. Visit `APP_URL` and log in at `login.php`.
    - Seed a librarian in `librarians` table manually (email must match `ADMIN_EMAILS` for admin actions).